 - Click on the printer icon in the Adobe toolbar

 - Printout will also include the details of newspaper title, date and page number.

 To save a page to a flash drive/memory stick (PDF format)

 - insert a memory stick into the computer

-- click the diskette/save icon in the Adobe toolbar
+- click the save or download icon in the Adobe toolbar

-- in the "save in" box select the correct drive name, for instance "E", for the flash drive
+- in the "save" box select the correct drive name for the flash drive

 - click "Save"